casey/just/README.md

 `[no-cd]` prevents `just` from changing the current directory when executing `commit`.

-#### Requiring Confirmation for Recipes<sup>1.17.0</sup>
+#### Requiring Confirmation for Recipes

 `just` normally executes all recipes unless there is an error.
-The `[confirm]` attribute allows recipes require confirmation in the terminal prior to running.
+The `[confirm]` attribute<sup>1.17.0</sup> allows recipes require confirmation in the terminal prior to running.
 This can be overridden by passing `--yes` to `just`, which will automatically confirm any recipes marked by this attribute.

 Recipes dependent on a recipe that requires confirmation will not be run if the relied upon recipe is not confirmed, as well as recipes passed after any recipe